ska-telescope/developer.skatelescope.org/src/tools/bdd-walkthrough.rst

       * Cucumber type: scenario
       * Cucmber scenario: write your Gherkin (given, when, then) steps here.

    * Link your test to the relevent Test Set or Test Sets.
-If you wish to link an existing test to a new Test Set, that's encouraged, and yuo can skip the test creation steps.
+If you wish to link an existing test to a new Test Set, that's encouraged, and you can skip the test creation steps.

 * Once all the tests for the Test Set are defined, you can export the ``.feature`` file.
    * Find the relevant Test Set.